Quantum sensing of time-dependent magnetic signals with molecular spins: Experimental details

 \subsection{Setup}

 A high-$T$\textsubscript{C} YBCO superconducting coplanar resonator is used for the manipulation and readout of the spin system with MW pulse sequences.
-The sample is placed at the center of the resonator, where the generated MW magnetic field, $B$\textsubscript{1,MW}, has its maximum.
-In addition, a copper coil is placed on top of the resonator, around the sample, to generate the magnetic signal, $B$\textsubscript{1}($t$), to be measured.
-A static magnetic field, $B$\textsubscript{0}, is applied along the axis of the resonator.
-In this configuration, all three fields ($B$\textsubscript{0}, $B$\textsubscript{1,MW} and $B$\textsubscript{1}($t$) are perpendicular to each other (Fig. \ref{fig:FIG1}) \cite{bonizzoniQuantumSensingMagnetic2024}.
-The MW pulses are generated using a homemade heterodyne setup in which a mixer modulates a MW frequency ($\nu$\textsubscript{0} - $\nu$\textsubscript{IF}) of $\approx$ 7.3 GHz with a lower $\nu$\textsubscript{IF} = 70 MHz frequency carrying the desired pulse pattern \cite{bonizzoniNPJQUANT2020}.
-The readout of the system is performed through a spin echo, which can be detected in both phase and amplitude by using a second mixer reciving $\nu$\textsubscript{0} - $\nu$\textsubscript{IF} as a reference frequency.
+The resonator has a bandwidth of a few MHz (2-10 MHz) throughout the experiments.
+This value can be tuned at room temperature by changing the distance between the MW feed antenna and the resonator.
+Possible effects/limitations related to the resonator bandwidth on the pickup of the echo signals are discussed in the Supplementary Information \cite{supp}.
+The sample is placed at the center of the resonator, where the generated MW magnetic field, $B$\textsubscript{1,MW}, has its maximum, as in Fig. \ref{fig:FIG1} (a).
+In addition, a copper coil is placed on top of the resonator, surrounding the sample, to generate a calibrated magnetic signal, $B$\textsubscript{1}($t$).
+A static magnetic field, $B$\textsubscript{0}, is applied along the longitudinal axis of the resonator.
+In this configuration, all three fields ($B$\textsubscript{0}, $B$\textsubscript{1,MW} and $B$\textsubscript{1}($t$) are perpendicular to each other, Fig. \ref{fig:FIG1}) \cite{bonizzoniQuantumSensingMagnetic2024}.
+The MW pulses are generated using a homemade heterodyne setup in which a mixer modulates a GHz frequency ($\nu$\textsubscript{0} - $\nu$\textsubscript{IF}) with a lower $\nu$\textsubscript{IF} = 70 MHz frequency carrying the desired pulse pattern \cite{bonizzoniNPJQUANT2020}.
+The readout of the system is performed through a spin echo, which can be detected in both phase and amplitude by using a second mixer receiving $\nu$\textsubscript{0} - $\nu$\textsubscript{IF} as a reference frequency.
 Both $\nu$\textsubscript{IF} and the signal for the coil are generated using two different channels of an Arbitrary Waveform Generator (AWG) \cite{bonizzoniQuantumSensingMagnetic2024}.
 A Quantum Design Physical Property Measurement System (QD PPMS) is used for cooling the sample to 2-3.5 K and applying the static magnetic field in the plane of the YBCO resonator.